-Most of the therapeutic drugs used for cancer treatment work by blocking the cell signalling for stopping the cell growth, or disturbing the production of prostaglandin, also for reducing inflammation.
+Most of the therapeutic drugs used for cancer treatment work by blocking the cell signaling for stopping the cell growth, or disturbing the production of prostaglandin, also for reducing inflammation.
 On the other hand, Ayurveda works by modulating these growth factors.
 Several Ayurvedic plants and herbs regulate these therapeutic factors.
-Ayurvedic treatment has its own way of classification, depicting causes, pathogenesis, and possible ways to prevent, even removing the tumours, specific herbs, lifestyle changes, and spiritual treatment.
+Ayurvedic treatment has its own way of classification, depicting causes, pathogenesis, and possible ways to prevent, even removing the tumors, specific herbs, lifestyle changes, and spiritual treatment.

 What is cancer according to Ayurveda?

 Ayurveda identifies cancer as granthi (benign or minor neoplasm) and arbuda (malignant or major neoplasm) in ancient texts of Sushruta and Charak Samhita.
 The cause of cancer is due to any balance in the doshas.
 The dosha is a system that presides over our body and mind and also their interaction with the environment.
 Vata, Pitta, and Kapha are the three doshas in our bodies.
 Ayurvedic treatment focuses on restoring the lost balance among these doshas and establishing much-needed harmony once again.